Master of Science in Nursing

 - Graduate Academic Catalog

 The online Master of Science in Nursing (MSN) at Davenport University offers an advanced level of graduate study expanding on the knowledge, skills, and competencies acquired at the baccalaureate or entry-level nursing education program.
+The Master of Science in Nursing prepares post-licensure baccalaureate registered nurses in the advanced nursing role.
 The curriculum for this program reflects the Essentials of Master’s Education in Nursing (AACN, 2011) and the Outcomes and Competencies for Graduates of Master’s Programs in Nursing (National League of Nursing, 2010).

 Length of Program: